madelinemberger/punjab_mb/outputs_mb/README.md

 - `updated_2019_mon_sc` is an old file, this data has been updated

 **CSV**

-- `ids` these are lists of unique_ids that idenfity polygons that have been removed
+- `ids` these are lists of unique_ids that idenfity polygons that have been removed while testing the loop, ie they were breaking the loop so they were removed.
+There is no clean_id_4, but if that was one written out than it would be all the unique_ids that were included in the loop
-- `removed` is a complete list of polygons that were removed
+- `removed` is a complete list of polygons that were removed during the check_na process